MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Microsoft.Graph.Identity.SignIns.md

 Delete navigation property microsoftAuthenticatorMethods for users

 ### [Remove-MgUserAuthenticationMicrosoftAuthenticatorMethodDevice](Remove-MgUserAuthenticationMicrosoftAuthenticatorMethodDevice.md)
+The registered device on which Microsoft Authenticator resides.
-Delete navigation property device for users
+This property is null if the device is not registered for passwordless Phone Sign-In.

 ### [Remove-MgUserAuthenticationOperation](Remove-MgUserAuthenticationOperation.md)
 Delete navigation property operations for users